-Citation is an important element in research and creating new knowledge: crediting the scholarship that you're building on, and creating a path for your readers to follow your process.
+Citation is an important element in research and creating new knowledge: crediting the scholarship and community ideas that you're building on, and creating a path for your readers to follow your process.
 The basic principle is to include all information necessary to track down a resource, but different citation styles format that in different ways:

+There are several tools that can help you keep track of and organize your sources, and format notes and bibliographies in your papers.
 Zotero is the freely available tool we recommend, developed specifically for academic research, that helps you collect, manage, annotate, and cite your sources.
 It's available in all computer labs on campus, and you can download it on your own computer.

 Some citation examples (using Chicago Manual of Style)

 Caravaggio, The Denial of Saint Peter.
 Early 15th century.
 Oil on canvas, 94 x 125.4 cm.
 The Metropolitan Museum of Art, New York.
 The Metropolitan Museum of Art, http://www.metmuseum.org (accessed September 29, 2009).